In the beginner’s mind there are many possibilities, but in the expert’s there are few.

-A beginner’s mind is keen to meet a new person, to have a fresh outlook on people that are familiar or to learn a new skill.
-Practising beginners’ mind, (or shoshin in Japanese Zen Buddhism) feeds a growth mindset.
-One that refuses to have more of the same for the rest of its life since the safety zone is not always a good place to be.
-It stales the mind and prevents you to grow and reach your potential.
-Although by default, we prefer to stay in our comfort zone yet adopting a growth mindset requires courage to embrace vulnerability and humility.
+A beginner’s mind is keen to meet a new person, have a fresh outlook on familiar people, or learn a new skill.
+Practicing beginners’ minds (or shoshin in Japanese Zen Buddhism) feeds a growth mindset.
+An outlook that refuses to have more of the same for the rest of its life knows well that the safety zone is not always the right place to be.
+It stales the mind and prevents you from growing and reaching your potential.
+By default, we prefer to stay in our comfort zone, yet adopting a growth mindset requires courage to embrace vulnerability and humility.
 To acknowledge that there is always a better way of doing things or when it comes to human relations, we give people the benefit of the doubt.

-- Listen carefully when a familiar topic comes up, you don’t have to rush to express your opinion or add value, just observe and ask questions as if you didn’t know about the subject
+- Listen carefully when a familiar topic comes up; you don’t have to rush to express your opinion or add value; observe and ask questions like you didn’t know about the subject.

-- Stop labelling and notice that you are on auto judgement – Ask yourself why you consider things as bad, good, right or wrong?
+- Stop labeling and notice that you are on auto judgment – Ask yourself why you consider things as bad, good, right, or wrong?
 Is it out of habit?
 Integrate seeing things in your life as they are!

 - Mingle with people who have a different view of life and explore their perspective and lifestyle.

-- Change a routine in your life, whether is your walking route, exercise or things you eat.
+- Change a routine in your life, your walking route, exercise, or things you eat.